 My family and I always get vaccinations which have successfully protected us without side effects or adverse reactions.
 There are risks, just like there are with any medical procedure, or lots of other things we do in life.
 In this case we have decided the benefit outweighs the risk.

-If you don’t want a “flu shot”, just say no. Your doctor doesn’t need or want to hear a speech; we’ve already heard them all.
+If you don’t want a “flu shot”, just say no. Your doctor may ask your reason, and want to discuss any inaccurate information you may have heard.
+Please listen.

 4. Stay away from others if you are sick.

 It’s not a coincidence that influenza outbreaks coincide with the American holiday season (approximately November through January).
 So to protect us all,

 - Stay home if you are sick, and ask your family, co-workers and employees to do the same.

 - Cover your nose and mouth when coughing or sneezing; use your sleeve, not your hand.

 - Keep your hands away from your eyes, nose, and mouth.